 Intro to JupyterHubs

-In this lab, you will get an overview of our JupyterHub
+In this tutorial, you will get an overview of our JupyterHub.

 • Restart your JupyterHub server